inspircd/docs/docs/3/modules/censor.md

 ## The "censor" Module

+!!! warning ""
+    This module has been moved to [inspircd-contrib](/3/module-manager) in the next major version of InspIRCd.

+    You should consider using [the filter module](/3/modules/filter) instead.

 ### Description

 This module allows the server administrator to define inappropriate phrases that are not allowed to be used in private or channel messages.